-8. If a delay in processing was caused by the family, then any increase in rent will be back-charged to the effective date of the anniversary (the regular annual reexamination date).
-The tenant will still receive proper, written notice of the rent increase.

-9. Zero Income Families: Unless the family has income that is excluded for rent computation, families reporting zero income will have their circumstances examined every 90 days until they have a stable income.
+- 8. If a delay in processing was caused by the family, then any increase in rent will be back-charged to the effective date of the anniversary (the regular annual reexamination date).
+The tenant will still receive written notice of the rent increase.
+Delays in reexamination processing are considered to be caused by the family is the family fails to provide information requested by the Authority by the date specified and this delay prevents the Authority from completing the reexamination as scheduled. - 9.
+Zero Income Families: Unless the family has income that is excluded for rent computation, families reporting zero income will have their circumstances examined every 90 days until they have a stable income.
 Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses shall be considered income.
-The family must complete a Zero Income Checklist and provide all necessary documentation.

-10. Families paying flat rents are required to recertify income only every three years, rather than annually, although they are still required to participate in an Annual Reexamination in order to ensure that unit size is still appropriate and Community Service requirements (if applicable) are met.

-11. Verified information will be analyzed and a determination made with respect to: (i) Eligibility of the resident as a family or as the remaining member of a family; (ii) Unit size required for the family (using the Occupancy Guidelines); and (iii) Rent the family should pay.

-12. Residents with a history of employment whose reexamination occurs when they are not employed will have income anticipated based on past and anticipated employment.
+The family must complete a Zero Income Checklist and provide all necessary documentation. - 10.
+Families paying flat rents are required to recertify income only every three years, rather than annually, although they are still required to participate in an Annual Reexamination in order to ensure that unit size is still appropriate and Community Service requirements (if applicable) are met. - 11.
+Verified information will be analyzed and a determination made with respect to: (i) Eligibility of the resident as a family or as the remaining member of a family; (ii) Unit size required for the family (using the Occupancy Guidelines); and (iii) Rent the family should pay. - 12.
+Residents with a history of employment whose reexamination occurs when they are not employed will have income anticipated based on past and anticipated employment.
 Residents with seasonal or part-time employment of a cyclical nature will be asked for third party documentation of their employment including start and ending dates.